PowerShell/PowerShell/docs/KNOWNISSUES.md

 Known Issues for PowerShell on Non-Windows Platforms
 ====================================

-The first Alpha release of PowerShell on Linux and OSX is mostly functional but does have some significant limitations and usability issues.
+The first Alpha release of PowerShell on Linux and macOS is mostly functional but does have some significant limitations and usability issues.
 In some cases, these issues are simply bugs that haven't been fixed yet.
 In other cases (as with the default aliases for ls, cp, etc.) we are looking for feedback from the community regarding the choices we make.

-Note: Due to the similarities of many underlying subsystems, PowerShell on Linux and Mac OSX tend to share the same level of maturity in both features and bugs.
+Note: Due to the similarities of many underlying subsystems, PowerShell on Linux and macOS tend to share the same level of maturity in both features and bugs.
 Except as noted below, the issues in this section will apply to both operating systems.